Automation Testing ROI in 2026: Measuring Value Beyond Defect Counts

 The Cost of Digital Distrust

 We use actuarial models to estimate the "Cost of a Major Breach" or the "Cost of a Permanent Brand Recall."
-By showing how Security-as-Code: Integrating Autonomous Penetration Testing in Pipelines and Governance and Explainability in AI Testing: Building Trust in Automation mitigate these risks, we quantify the "Preemptive Savings" that QE provides.
+By showing how security as code and AI governance controls mitigate these risks, we quantify the "Preemptive Savings" that QE provides.

 Automation as a Career Accelerator